finalcut/finalcut.github.io/_posts/2025-09-14-auto-share-a-new-blog-post-to-bluesky.md

  - [ ] Im dumb?
  - [ ] AI not generating post text
- - [ ] using wrong ai model? or Im not setting permissions?
+ - [x] using wrong ai model? or Im not setting permissions?
+IT WAS PERMISSIONS
  - [ ] bluesky post step not returning the url to bsky
  - [ ] getting the github action to update the post and commit it back to git with the post url
- - [ ] try to debug AI
+ - [x] try to debug AI
  - [x] need links to be lowercase with hyphens replacing spaces?
  - [x] links don't encode spaces etc.
  - [x] links are not valid; are using the title property not the actual link